 4. Internalizing and Streamlining Communications Teams

 Matters of public relations and communications have often traditionally been handed off to specialized agencies.
-However, in today’s fast-paced media environment many brands are finding more success insourcing their communications teams, bringing in new leadership through communications executive search, and cutting out the middle man.
+However, in today’s fast-paced media environment many brands are finding more success insourcing their communications teams, bringing in new leadership through a marketing communications executive search, and cutting out the middle man.

 A communications opportunity–or crisis–can appear and spread in the blink of an eye.
 Your brand’s window to respond to them in the most effective way is often very short.